-Anal Fissure: Overview
+Anal Fissure: causes and symptoms

 An anal fissure is a condition defined by a small tear present in the thin, wet tissue lining the anus, which is the muscle aperture at the end of the digestive system responsible for stool expulsion.
 Straining or large stools during bowel movements and constipation are among the most common causes of anal fissures.